 Avoid the adjustment altogether and just spring bedtime forward too.
 Look at your morning schedule and ask yourself if it’s possible for your child to sleep in an hour later.
 It might just work for you to keep your child’s body clock on track and simply change bedtime.
 Meaning that kids who normally go to bed at 7pm will now go to bed at 8pm and feel like nothing has changed.
 This also means that if they normally wake at 5:30, they will be waking at 6:30am.
 This can be a great route for those of you with early risers!

-If the spring forward causes lack of sleep or crying at bedtime that last longer than 5-7 days, don’t risk accumulating sleep debt – send me an email, so that we can problem solve: email@example.com
+If the spring forward causes lack of sleep or protest at bedtime that last longer than 5-7 days, don’t risk accumulating sleep debt – send me an email, so that we can problem solve: email@example.com

 Sign up here to receive sleep and mindfulness resources like these each week.